christiandudel/dtms/README.md

 Currently, the following features are implemented:

-- Data handling: functions for reshaping data, cleaning data, editing states, generating indicators of duration and number of occurrences of a state, indicators of censoring, descriptive information on different types of censoring, and other general descriptive statistics.
+- Data handling: functions for reshaping and aggregating data, cleaning data, editing states, generating indicators of duration and number of occurrences of a state, indicators of censoring, descriptive information on different types of censoring, and other general descriptive statistics.
-- Estimation of transition probabilities: semiparametric estimation ([VGAM](https://cran.r-project.org/web/packages/VGAM)), random effects and random intercepts ([mclogit](https://cran.r-project.org/web/packages/mclogit)), and
+- Estimation of transition probabilities: nonparametric estimation;
+  semiparametric estimation
+  ([VGAM](https://cran.r-project.org/web/packages/VGAM)), random effects
+  and random intercepts
+  ([mclogit](https://cran.r-project.org/web/packages/mclogit)), and